17 Best Student Portfolio Examples of 2026

 Built with: Squarespace

-Even though Kantwon’s student website is on the simple side, it has plenty of catchy details and elements that enhance the scrolling adventure.
+Even though Kantwon’s student website is simple, it has plenty of catchy details and elements that enhance the scrolling adventure.
 Hint: Kantwon uses a lot of emojis on his one-page website layout.

 Built with: Webflow